odoo/odoo-client-lib/README.rst

 on the bare metal.
 It handles XML-RPC as well as JSON-RPC protocol and provides a bunch of syntaxic sugar to make things a lot easier.

-The OpenERP Client Library is officially supported by OpenERP SA.

 Guide
 -----